cileong/intro-to-python/README.md

-# intro-to-python
+# Introduction to Python

-Introduction to Python
+The is a basic introductory course in programming with Python.